Overview: Query Builder for PostgreSQL

 How to access the Query Builder for PostgreSQL

-Navigate to Data Manager > Query Builder to access the Query Builder for PostgreSQL.
+Navigate to Metrics > Query Builder to access the Query Builder for PostgreSQL.
 Click the green + Create Custom Metric button and select your connected PostgreSQL Data Source from the Data Source drop-down list.

 Query Builder is available in Plus and Business Accounts.
 Agency Basic Accounts have access to Query Builder in the Agency Account only.
 Request a trial of Query Builder by following